 With many flights 5,000 points or LESS one-way, that could easily get a family of four (especially if one person flies FREE on a Companion Pass) on one trip for between 30,000 and 40,000 points.
 Maybe Mom and Dad could use the other 10,000-20,000 points for a trip for two :).

 6. Inflight Purchases Discount

 I almost always purchase the WiFi for $8, so I’ll happily pay $6.40 instead.

-While this alone is not a reason to get the card, they are a nice added perk.
+While this alone is not a reason to get the card, it’s a nice added perk.

 7. Benefits More Than Offset the Annual Fee

 When paying an annual fee for the card, I’m always looking to see if the benefits seem to outweigh the annual fee, and I think they do here.

 8. 7,500 Anniversary Points Each Year